Azure-Samples/communication-services-python-quickstarts/send-email-advanced/README.md

 ### Locally configuring the application

-Open the `send-email.py` file and configure the following settings:
+Open the corresponding py file of the sample to configure the following settings:

 - `connection_string`: Replace `<ACS_CONNECTION_STRING>` with the connection string found within the 'Keys' blade of the Azure Communication Service resource.
 - `sender_address`: Replace `<SENDER_EMAIL_ADDRESS>` with the sender email address obtained from the linked domain resource.